sanskrit/raw_etexts_english/blogs/manasataramgini/2006/07/2006-07-12_indo-aryans-movement-of-their-culture-languages-and-genes.md

 Europeans.
 Nevertheless, they have transmitted elements of IA culture to the West.

+## Conclusion
 In conclusion we note that Indo-Aryans have only on rare occasions completely displaced the local language.

+They have often culturally
+influenced pre-established well-developed civilizations (China and Egypt) but not affected these linguistically or genetically.

+While
-They have often culturally influenced pre-established well-developed civilizations (China and Egypt) but not affected these linguistically or genetically.
-While interacting middle level civilization and tribal societies they have extensively influenced cultural as well and language, but did not displace the local language yet.
+interacting middle level civilization and tribal societies they have extensively influenced cultural as well and language, but did not displace the local language yet.
 They retained their language only when they did not interact much with the local population in a religious or elite situation (e.g Parya, Gypsies and to some degree Saurashtrians).

 In face of all this, their complete displacement of the original language and culture of the advanced IVC, if there were such, is rather anomalous.
 It was definitely different from other IA movements and must